DutchSailor/GIS2BIM/README.md

 ![Image](GIS2BIMLOGO.png)

 GIS2BIM is a collection of custom nodes for the Dynamo visual programming environment.
-It imports GIS-information to Autodesk Revit-models.
+It imports 2D and 3D GIS-information to Autodesk Revit-models.

 To get an impression of GIS2BIM have a look at the workflows in the wiki: https://github.com/DutchSailor/GIS2BIM/wiki/Workflows